-(A) In accordance with the TANF block grant, issued under the "Catalog of Federal Domestic Assistance" (CFDA) number 93.558 and section 5101.80 of the Revised Code, the Ohio department of job and family services (ODJFS) issues the TANF IL allocation to provide funding to public children services agencies (PCSAs) to support the provision of IL services and assistance to the following:
+(A) The Ohio department of job and family services (ODJFS) issues the TANF IL allocation to provide funding to public children services agencies (PCSAs) to support the provision of IL services and assistance to the following:

-(1) Youths ages sixteen and older who are in the agency's custody;
+(1) Youths ages fourteen and older who are in the agency's custody;

-(2) Youths in the agency's custody under the age of sixteen who are likely to remain in agency custody until the age of eighteen; and
+(2) Youths in the agency's custody under the age of fourteen who are likely to remain in agency custody until the age of eighteen; and

 (3) Adults age eighteen to twenty-one who have emancipated from the agency's care.

 These TANF IL funds are made available to enhance current funding.
-Funds available through the Chafee IL program, the education and training voucher program, the Workforce Investment Act of 1998 (WIA) and other community resources must be utilized first for services allowable under these programs.
+Funds available through the Chafee IL program, the education and training voucher program, the Workforce Investment Act (WIA), the Workforce Innovation and Opportunity Act (WIOA) and other community resources must be utilized first for services allowable under these programs.

-(E) The PCSA shall use TANF IL funds for the purchase of services or payment to vendors in compliance with all federal and state procurement laws and regulations on behalf of a youth or young adult, or for the direct payment of nominal cash or non-cash incentives to encourage and reward specific behavioral outcomes and that fall within the following guidelines:
+(F) The PCSA shall use TANF IL funds for the purchase of services or payment to contractors in compliance with all federal and state procurement laws and regulations on behalf of a youth or young adult, or for the direct payment of nominal cash or non-cash incentives to encourage and reward specific behavioral outcomes and that fall within the following guidelines:

 (1) Expenditures for youths in the custody of the PCSA must be consistent with the youth's life skills assessment and written IL plan and be in compliance with rule 5101:2-42-19 of the Administrative Code; or

-(1) To support staff salaries or to pay vendors for room and board for youths in the PCSA's custody;
+(1) To support staff salaries or to pay contractors for room and board for youths in the PCSA's custody;

 (3) Medical services;